AdguardTeam/AdguardKnowledgeBase/13.technical-support/02.Adware/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/Windows7.1/adware4.png" />

-If it didn’t help - disable all settings in the browser in which this situation occurred.
-Use [this instructions](#instruction).
+If it didn’t help, temporary disable all extensions and some other settings in the browser according to [this instructions](#instruction).

 If disabling of settings and extensions does not help, try to [re-create shortcuts of your browsers](#shortcuts).

-Below on this page we’ve described the instructions for removing some of the most popular ad extensions.
+Further on this page we describe the instructions to remove some of the most commonly encountered ad extensions.

 <a id="instruction"></a>
 ### How to disable settings and extensions in the browser?